BrendanTBliss/Project-0-The-Game/README.md

 vii.
 If the user can get through these steps without generating three strikes then they will win the game and a "YOU WIN" notification will be generated.
 If the user gets three strikes the a "YOU LOSE" notification will be generated. viii.
 Throughout this entire process the "Start Riff" button will be available to reset the game.

+MVP Pitch:

+I plan to have at least one "riff" that the user is supposed to repeat to end the game.
+The buttons will be matched to audio files hosted on Soundcloud.
+The main logic that I will have to figure out is how to program the application to know when the user is inputting the correct combination of keys and clicks together to match the computer.

+Stretch Goals:

+Time permitting, I will have more than one riff for the user to copy.
+Also, time permitting there will be a "free play" mode so the user can just click the different nots on the guitar and play with the generated sounds.